check_circle error info report

 Today, Atlas cedar retains its value.
 Its essential oil, distilled from the heartwood, embodies the tree's protective and stabilizing energy, with a scent that is earthy, soothing, and reassuring.
 It is thus widely used in aromatherapy blends, natural perfumes, massage oils, and cosmetic formulations.

-Manufacturing Atlas cedar oil
+Fabrication Atlas cedar oil

 Atlas cedar essential oil is obtained by steam distillation of the heartwood and sawdust.
 This gentle process preserves the purity of the active aromatic molecules.